A free boundary isometric embedding problem in the unit ball: Openness of the solution space

 \subsection{A-priori estimates and convergence of the power series}

-We have now shown the existence of solutions to the linearised equation (\ref{linearized equations}) for any order $l\in\mathbb{N}$.
-The final ingredient to prove that the solution space is open is an a-priori estimate for the maps $\Psi^l$.
+The final ingredient to prove that the solution space is open is an a-priori estimate for the map $\Psi^l$.
 This will establish the convergence of the power series. \begin{lem} Let $l\in\mathbb{N}$ and $\Psi^l$ be a solution of (\ref{linearizedequations}).
 Then $\Psi^l$ satisfies the estimate